Kanye West: 1996–2002: Early work and Roc-A-Fella

 West began his early production career in the mid-1990s, creating beats primarily for burgeoning local artists in the Chicago area.
 He received his first official production credits at age nineteen, when he produced eight tracks on Down to Earth, the 1996 debut album of Chicago-based underground rapper Grav.
 In 1998, West was the first producer signed to the management-production company Hip Hop Since 1978, founded by Gee Roberson and Kyambo "Hip-Hop" Joshua.
 For a time, West acted as a ghost producer for Deric "D-Dot" Angelettie.
-Due to his association with Angelettie, West was not able to release a solo album, so he formed the Go-Getters, a hip-hop group composed of him and fellow Chicago natives GLC, Timmy G, Really Doe, and Arrowstar.
-The Go-Getters independently released their first and only studio album, World Record Holders in 1999 through West's company, Konman Productions.
+Due to his association with Angelettie, West was not able to release a solo album.
+This led to him forming the Go-Getters, a hip-hop group composed of him and fellow Chicago natives GLC, Timmy G, and Arrowstar.
+The Go-Getters independently released their first and only studio album, World Record Holders, in 1999, through West's company, Konman Productions.
 West spent much of the late 1990s further producing for several musical acts.
 He produced "My Life" on Foxy Brown's second studio album Chyna Doll (1999), which became the second hip-hop album by a female rapper to peak atop the US Billboard 200 chart.

 West received early acclaim for his production work on Jay-Z's The Blueprint.
 The two are pictured here in 2011.

 In 2000, West began producing for artists on Roc-A-Fella Records as an in-house producer.
 West is often credited with revitalizing Jay-Z's career with extensive contributions to his 2001 album The Blueprint, which Rolling Stone ranked among their list of greatest hip-hop albums.
 West produced songs for label cohorts such as Beanie Sigel and Freeway, but also produced beats which were used by artists on other labels including Ludacris, Alicia Keys, and Janet Jackson.
 Meanwhile, West struggled to attain a record deal as a rapper.
 Multiple record companies, including Capitol Records, denied or ignored him because he did not portray the gangsta image prominent in mainstream hip-hop at the time.
 Desperate to keep West from defecting to another label, then-label head Damon Dash reluctantly signed West to Roc-A-Fella as a recording artist.

 After a 2002 car accident shattered his jaw, West was inspired; two weeks after being admitted to the hospital, he recorded "Through the Wire" at the Record Plant Studios with his jaw still wired shut.
-The song was first included on West's debut mixtape Get Well Soon..., which was released in December 2002.
+The song was first included on West's debut mixtape Get Well Soon, which was released in December 2002.
 At the same time, West announced that he was working on an album titled The College Dropout, whose overall theme was to "make your own decisions.
 Don't let society tell you, 'This is what you have to do.